kmax12/kmax12.github.io/content/posts/chicago-marathon-2022.md

 I ended up as a "Close Beat" with a finishing time of 3:59:20!

-The first half came in at 01:56:43, so ended up slowing doing in the second half.
+The first half came in at 01:56:43.
 Around 20 miles (~30km split below), I started to get cramps in both legs.
 At that point, I did the math of the pace I needed for the rest of the race to break 4 hours and adjusted to that.
 Here are my splits:

 ![Race Splits](/marathon/splits.jpg)